invider/collider.jam/README.md

 </p>

 To start jamming, we need to install the collider.jam npm package.
-It provides the shell for bootstrap and running game projects.
+It provides a shell capable to bootstrap and run game projects.

 Make sure you have the latest Node.js installed by running in the console: